club-lounge/club-lounge.github.io/index.md

 * Role system(club admin, etc) for club pages
 * Display Upcoming event on the Club card
 * Dynamic club pages
+* Recommended Events page to offer the user based on their interests or attended events.

 ## Mock up: